Our work packages

 2. Intervention development and co-production

 Building on the ideas generated in the agenda setting workshops, we will use a range of participatory research methods to facilitate the development of network and systems-level interventions.
 This second round of activities will include work to develop interventions and prepare project ideas to take forward for evaluation in future funding applications.
 This work package will be driven by co-design with users, communities and policy/practice stakeholders from across the Network and beyond, making full use of the network’s design innovation approach.
-Intervention development will be taken forward in two ways: via the activities of the themes and the network itself, and via seed funding.
+Intervention development will be taken forward in two ways: via the activities of the themes and the network itself, and via network funding.